 In cities like Chicago and Minneapolis–St. Paul, with large Swedish-American populations, it is especially important for us to know the church affiliation or the immigrant's residential address before we can start a search.
 In Chicago, for example, there were over 100,000 Swedish-Americans at the turn of the 20th century, many of whom had similar names.
 Many Swedes with common patronymic surnames changed to less common names after they settled in the U.S. and found too many neighbors with the same exact names.

-Click here to see if we have records of churches in the area you need.
+See our list of church records to see if we have the area you need.

-To request a search in our records, please print and fill out our Research Request Form and return it to us by mail, following the directions on the second page.
+To request a search in our records, please print and fill out our Genealogy Research Request Form and return it to us by mail, following the directions on the second page.
 You may also make an appointment to come here and view the records yourself.
-To do so, please see the Visiting the Swenson Center page.
+To do so, please see the Visiting for Genealogy Research page.

 If you do not know where the emigrants settled, unfortunately we have no resources to help you.